 But the natural question is:

-Can one person do both roles?
+In the debate of UI vs UX design, can one person do both roles?

 The short answer is – yes, it is possible.
 But we don’t recommend it.